openedx/openedx-events/README.rst

 License
 *******

-The code in this repository is licensed under the AGPL 3.0 unless otherwise noted.
+The code in this repository is licensed under the Apache 2.0 license unless otherwise noted.

 Please see `LICENSE.txt <LICENSE.txt>`_ for details.